 Words such as "fundamentalist", and "militant" should be used with great care.
 What may be a fair description of one group may not be true of all similar groups.
-Use of a term such as "Islamic Fundamentalist" has to pass the test of whether we would talk about Christian or Hindu Fundamentalism (see also section 5 International Audiences and section 9 Religious Sensibilities of Chapter 6: Taste and Decency).
+Use of a term such as "islamic Fundamentalist" has to pass the test of whether we would talk about Christian or Hindu Fundamentalism (see also section 5 "international Audiences" and section 9 "Keligious Sensibilities" or Chapter 6: Taste and Decency).